 In February 2011, opponents of the Sunrise Powerlink filed a lawsuit in Sacramento County Superior Court against the State Water Resources Control Board and SDG&E alleging that the water quality certification issued by the Board under the Federal Clean Water Act violated CEQA.
-In July 2012, the Superior Court denied the plaintiff's petition.
+The Superior Court denied the plaintiffs' petition in July 2012, and the plaintiffs have appealed.